webfolderio/wget-windows/README.md

 GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS the most widely-used Internet protocols.
-It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs, terminals without X-Windows support, etc.
+It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs and terminals.

 ## Download